stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 Yeah, I mean, I kind of feel like what we've really seen is just like, regulation was like the lid on a bucket.
 And the minute you move that lid, the demand, like the real level of demand that we're seeing now is what sort of always existed.
 But it's just been held back for a really long time.

 [[27:03]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1623s) **Kieren:**
-Yeah, the circle IPO was kind of crazy.
+Yeah, the [Circle](https://en.wikipedia.org/wiki/Circle_Internet_Group) IPO was kind of crazy.
 It was it showed, you know, just like how much it went up after listing, like how much pent-up demand is out there if this is even like slightly allowed.

 [[27:17]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1637s) **Victor:**
 Yeah, and I feel like the treasury companies are a similar thing, right?
 Like all of those things.
 Well, while we're getting to that point, how do you think things are getting a little bit more crazier than last year?